darvinmarte/reg-ex-tutorial/gist.md

 ## Regex Components

+1.  ^: The start anchor.
+It asserts that the match must start at the beginning of the text.

+2. ([a-z0-9_\.-]+): This is the first capturing group, which matches the local part of the email address (before the "@" symbol).
+It consists of the following components:

+3. [a-z0-9_\.-]: A character class that matches any lowercase letter (a-z), digit (0-9), underscore (_), period (.), or hyphen (-).
++: The plus symbol means that the preceding character class should occur one or more times, allowing multiple characters in the local part of the email address.
+@: This simply matches the "@" symbol in the email address.

+4. ([\da-z\.-]+): This is the second capturing group, which matches the domain name (after the "@" symbol).
+It consists of the following components:

+5. [\da-z\.-]: A character class that matches any lowercase letter (a-z), digit (0-9), period (.), or hyphen (-).
++: The plus symbol means that the preceding character class should occur one or more times, allowing multiple characters in the domain name.
+\.: This matches the literal period (dot) in the domain name.
+The period is a special character in regex, so it needs to be escaped with a backslash to match a literal period.

+6. ([a-z\.]{2,6}): This is the third capturing group, which matches the top-level domain (TLD) part of the email address.
+It consists of the following components:

+7. [a-z\.]: A character class that matches any lowercase letter (a-z) or a period (dot).
+{2,6}: A quantifier that specifies that the preceding character class should occur between 2 to 6 times, allowing TLDs with lengths like ".com", ".org", ".info", etc.
+$: The end anchor.
+It asserts that the match must end at the end of the text.

 ### Anchors

+- ^ (caret symbol): This is the start anchor.
+It asserts that the match must start at the beginning of the text (or line, depending on the regex mode used).
+In this case, it means that the email address must begin with the pattern specified in the regular expression.

+- $ (dollar sign): This is the end anchor.
+It asserts that the match must end at the end of the text (or line).
+In this case, it means that the email address must end with the pattern specified in the regular expression.

 ### Quantifiers

+- + (Plus Symbol): The plus symbol is a quantifier that matches one or more occurrences of the preceding element.
+In this regex, it is used in two places:

+([a-z0-9_\.-]+): It matches one or more occurrences of lowercase letters (a-z), digits (0-9), underscores (_), periods (.), or hyphens (-) in the local part of the email address.
+This allows the local part to have multiple characters.
+([\da-z\.-]+): It matches one or more occurrences of lowercase letters (a-z), digits (0-9), periods (.), or hyphens (-) in the domain name part of the email address.
+This allows the domain name to have multiple characters.
+{2,6} (Curly Braces with Minimum and Maximum): The curly braces with two values separated by a comma are a quantifier that matches a specific range of occurrences of the preceding element.
+In this regex, it is used in the following part:

+([a-z\.]{2,6}): It matches a sequence of lowercase letters (a-z) or periods (.) in the top-level domain (TLD) part of the email address.
+The quantifier {2,6} means that the TLD can have a minimum of 2 characters and a maximum of 6 characters.
+This allows the TLD to be, for example, ".com", ".org", ".info", etc.

 ### OR Operator

+- Or operator is done by [a-z0-9_\.-], allows any character from this set to be matched. and ([\da-z\.-]+), allows  multiple characters from this set to be matched in sequence.

 ### Character Classes

+- [a-z0-9_\.-]:
+a, b, c, ..., z (all lowercase letters)
+0, 1, 2, ..., 9 (all digits)
+_ (underscore)
+. (period)
+(hyphen)

+- [\da-z\.-]:
+a, b, c, ..., z (all lowercase letters)
+0, 1, 2, ..., 9 (all digits)
+. (period)
+(hyphen)

+- [a-z\.]:
+a, b, c, ..., z (all lowercase letters)
+. (period)

 ### Flags

+- No flags.

 ### Grouping and Capturing

+1. ([a-z0-9_\.-]+): matches and captures the local part of the email address (before the "@" symbol).
+The local part consists of lowercase letters (a-z), digits (0-9), underscores (_), periods (.), or hyphens (-).

+2. ([\da-z\.-]+):  matches and captures the domain name part of the email address (after the "@" symbol).
+The domain name consists of lowercase letters (a-z), digits (0-9), periods (.), or hyphens (-).

+3. ([a-z\.]{2,6}): matches and captures the top-level domain (TLD) part of the email address.
+The TLD consists of lowercase letters (a-z) or periods (.).

 ### Bracket Expressions